A Finite Time Analysis of Two Time-Scale Actor Critic Methods: Main theory

-\begin{remark} The first term $\cO(t^{\nu-1})$ on the right hand side of \eqref{eq:critic_converge_a} can be removed by applying the ``iterative refinement'' technique used in \citet{xu2019two}.
+\begin{remark} The first term $\cO(t^{\nu-1})$ on the right hand side of \eqref{eq:critic_converge_a} and \eqref{eq:critic_converge_b} comes from loosely bounding the error's norm, and can be removed by applying the ``iterative refinement'' technique used in \citet{xu2019two}.
 Using this technique, we can obtain a bound (also holds for $\eta_t$) $\EE \norm{\bomega_t - \bomega^*_t}^2 = \cO(\log t/t^{\nu}) + \cO(1/t^{2(\sigma-\nu)-\xi})$, where $\xi > 0$ is an arbitrarily small constant.
 The constant $\xi$ is an artifact due to the the ``iterative refinement'' technique.
 Similar simplification can be done for \eqref{eq:critic_converge_b}.
 Nevertheless, if we plug \eqref{eq:critic_converge_a} and \eqref{eq:critic_converge_b} (after some transformation) into the result of Theorem \ref{thm:actor}, it is easy to see that the term $\cO(1/t^{1-\nu})$ is actually dominated by the term $\cO(1/t^{1-\sigma})$.
 Thus this term makes no difference in the total sample complexity of Algorithm \ref{alg:2ts_ac} and we choose not to complicate the proof or introduce the extra artificial parameter $\xi$ in the result of Theorem \ref{thm:critic}.

 The second term in both \eqref{eq:critic_converge_a} and \eqref{eq:critic_converge_b} comes from the Markovian noise and the variance of the semi-gradient.
 The third term in these two equations comes from the slow drift of the actor.
 These two terms together can be interpreted as follows: if the actor moves much slower than the critic (i.e., $\sigma - \nu \gg \nu$), then the error is dominated by the Markovian noise and gradient variance; if the actor moves not too slowly compared with the critic (i.e. $\sigma - \nu \ll \nu$), then the critic's error is dominated by the slowly drifting effect of the actor. \end{remark}